kyotee/Conceptual_Ideas/README.md

 - `Guarantee that primitive-types passed from controller to associated view will be received by React components upon view render`
 - `Integrate Travis CI for automated test builds`
 - `React and Redux deployable with Heroku`
+- `Poltergeist for acceptance tests unable to detect react components as of 18/07/15 (requires more investigation in future; Selenium still works and associated tests removed from CI builds)`

 ## <a name="Questions-or-Concerns"></a>Questions or Concerns